1

 神生於無,形成於有,形然後數,形而成聲,故曰神使氣,氣就形。 形理如類有可類。 或未形而未類,或同形而同類,類而可班,類而可識。 聖人知天地識之別,故從有以至未有,以得細若氣,微若聲。 然聖人因神而存之,雖妙必效情,核其華道者明矣。 非有聖心以乘聰明,孰能存天地之神而成形之情哉? 神者,物受之而不能知(及)其去來,故聖人畏而欲存之。 唯欲存之,神之亦存。 其欲存之者,故莫貴焉。

 Spirit is born from nothing; form is created from being.
 The form then has numbers; the form then becomes sound.
-Therefore it is said that spirit makes qi, and qi approaches form.
+Therefore, the saying goes that spirit makes qi, and qi approaches form.
 The principle of form is like categories; there is what can be categorized.
-Some are not yet formed and not yet categorized; some have the same form and the same category.
-When categorized, they can be arranged; when categorized, they can be recognized.
+Some have not yet taken shape and are not yet categorized; some have the same form and the same category.
+Once categorized, they can be arranged; once identified, they can be recognized.
 Sages know the distinction between heaven and earth.
-Therefore they proceed from being to non-being, to obtain what is fine like qi and subtle like sound.
+Therefore, they proceed from being to non-being, to obtain what is fine like qi and subtle like sound.
 Yet sages follow the spirit and preserve it.
 Though marvelous, they must imitate emotions and examine the flowery way.
 This is clear.
 Without a sage heart to ride intelligence and wisdom, who can preserve the spirit of heaven and earth and complete the emotions of form?
 Spirit is that which things receive but cannot know its coming and going.
-Therefore the sages fear it and desire to preserve it.
-Only by desiring to preserve it, spirit is also preserved.
+Therefore, the sages fear it and desire to preserve it.
+Only when one desires to preserve it can spirit also be preserved.
 Those who desire to preserve it, therefore nothing is more precious than this.

 24